 Super Stars Literacy is led by a dynamic group of individuals who devote their time, talent and resources to carry out our mission of empowering students through reading.

-Jill Godsey has worked in the financial services industry for over 25 years, most recently at Charles Schwab since 1996.
+Jill Godsey has worked in the financial services industry for over 25 years, currently at fintech start-up Varo.
 Jill’s background of financial analysis led her through many roles including Finance, Budgeting, Reporting and Analysis, Strategic Planning, Call Center Operations, Anti Money Laundering Operations and most recently Operational Controls and Risk Management.
 Jill likes to partner with subject matter experts in any line of work to transform and scale their processes.
 Her passion for early literacy stems from her own love of reading, and her belief that education is the silver bullet for fighting poverty.
 Jill was the first of her family to graduate college, and continues to mentor students at UC Berkeley’s Haas School of Business, where she earned both a Bachelor of Science degree and a Masters of Business Administration.
 Jill lives in Lafayette, California, with her husband Tom and teenage boys, Parker and Logan.

 ▶Amie Gray, CEO N3 Innovation: